pvallet/hello-sdl2-android/README.md

 ./gradlew installDebug
 ```

-## Compiling the sample program (Android Studio)
+## Compiling the sample program (Android Studio 3.2.1)

-As above, download the dependencies (SDL2 and SDL2_image), then open the ./android folder as an existing project in Android Studio:
+First download the dependencies (SDL2 and SDL2_image) as above or manually like below.
+Then open the ./android folder as an existing project in Android Studio.

 ## Downloading dependencies manually